exonum/exonum/ARCHITECTURE.md

 two main operations: creating and committing blocks), but it maps to a richer service lifecycle defined within `Dispatcher`.
-Of particular note is the data migration framework (`migrations` submodule), allowing to execute `MigrationScript`s in background and ensure that the migration outcome is the same among all nodes in the network.
+Of particular note is the data migration framework (`migrations` submodule), allowing to execute `MigrationScript`s in background and to ensure that the migration outcome is the same among all nodes in the network.

 Note that `Dispatcher` manages lifecycle events, but does not *control* them; e.g., it does not initiate instantiating new services.
-This task is performed by the *supervisor* (a service with additional privileges).
+This task is performed by the supervisor (a service with additional privileges).
 One supervisor implementation can be found in the [`exonum-supervisor`] crate.
 The goal of this separation is to allow controlling the blockchain via ordinary service interface (e.g., transactions);
 this minimizes the need to support this control in the core and makes lifecycle